w3f/Grants-Program/applications/PolkaSignIn.md

 ## Future Plans

 We planned to have a web app for user to manage the access control of the logged platforms, and enable user to curate the profile information in the future.

+It would be great to integrate with popular auth solutions in web technology, like passport (node js), next-auth (next.js).